1838 Jesuit slave sale: Scandal and reproach

 Almost immediately, the sale, which was one of the largest slave sales in the history of the United States, became a scandal among American Catholics.
 Many Maryland Jesuits were outraged by the sale, which they considered to be immoral, and many of them wrote graphic, emotional accounts of the sale to Roothaan.
-Benedict Fenwick, the Bishop of Boston, privately lamented the fate of the slaves and considered the sale an extreme measure.
+Benedict Fenwick, a Jesuit and the Bishop of Boston, privately lamented the fate of the slaves and considered the sale an extreme measure.
 Dubuisson described how the public reputation of the Jesuits in Washington and Virginia declined as a result of the sale.
 Other Jesuits voiced their anger to the Archbishop of Baltimore, Samuel Eccleston, who conveyed this to Roothaan.
 During the controversy, Mulledy fell into alcoholism.

 Soon after the sale, Roothaan decided that Mulledy should be removed as provincial superior.
 Roothaan was particularly concerned because it had become clear that, contrary to his order, families had been separated by the slaves' new owners.
 In the years after the sale, it also became clear that most of the slaves were not permitted to carry on their Catholic faith because they were living on plantations far removed from any Catholic church or priest.
 While McSherry initially persuaded Roothaan to forgo removing Mulledy, in August 1839, Roothaan resolved that Mulledy must be removed to quell the ongoing scandal.
 He demanded that Mulledy travel to Rome to answer the charges of disobeying orders and promoting scandal.
 He ordered McSherry to inform Mulledy that he had been removed as provincial superior, and that if Mulledy refused to step down, he would be dismissed from the Society of Jesus.

 Before Roothaan's order reached Mulledy, Mulledy had already accepted the advice of McSherry and Eccleston in June 1839 to resign and go to Rome to defend himself before Roothaan.
-As censure for the scandal, Roothaan ordered Mulledy to remain in Europe, and Mulledy lived in exile in Nice until 1843.
+As censure for the scandal, Roothaan ordered Mulledy to remain in Europe, and Mulledy lived in exile in the Savoyard city of Nice until 1843.